EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

     ![Opportunities](Images/Opportunities.png)

 - ##### `ViewFilter` Subfolder
-  This subfolder contains a Filter manager implementation, which can be used by the end-user to create and save view filters.
+  This subfolder includes our implementation of a Filter manager, used by the end-user to create and save view filters.

   ![ViewFilterAction](Images/ViewFilterAction.png)
   ![ViewFilterView](Images/ViewFilterView.png)

 #### OutlookInspired.Win project
-This is the WinForms frontend project.
+This is a WinForms frontend project.
 It utilizes the previously mentioned `OutlookInspired.Module` and adheres to the same folder structure.

 ##### `Controllers` Folder
-This folder contais the following controllers with no dependencies:
+This folder contains the following controllers with no dependencies:

 - `DisableSkinsController` - This controller disables the XAF default theme-switching action.
-We strive for consistency in this demo across multiple platforms.
-Testing our views in each supported skin would require significant resources.

 - **`SplitterPositionController`** - This is the WinForms implementation of the [SplitterPositionController](#splitter).
 We discussed its platform agnostic counterpart in the `OutlookInspired.Module` section.

 ##### `Editors` Folder
 This folder contains custom controls and XAF [property editors](https://docs.devexpress.com/eXpressAppFramework/113097/ui-construction/view-items-and-property-editors/property-editors).

-- `ColumnViewUserControl` - This is a base control that implements the [IUserControl](#masterdetailcontroller-iusercontrol) discussed previously.
+- `ColumnViewUserControl` - This is a base control that implements [IUserControl](#masterdetailcontroller-iusercontrol) discussed previously.

-- `EnumPropertyEditor` - This is a subclass of the built-in `EnumPropertyEditor`, with the difference that it displays only the image.
+- `EnumPropertyEditor` - This is a subclass of the built-in `EnumPropertyEditor` (it only displays an image).

    ![](Images/EnumPropertyEditorWin.png)